Vladislav504/adidas-api/README.md

 The email will consist of status message and link to training in adidas runners which you provide in **training_url**.

 The script will response what has just happend.
-Where we can acknowledge if the user was subscripted to event.
+Where you get to know if the user was subscripted to event.
 ```
 ================================
 The script is called with arguments: